henriquemor/henriquemor/README.md

 ### 👋 Let's 🛠️ together.

 - 📫 How to reach me: henrique@moraes.dev [*skip the formalities*]
-- 💻 I'm a designer and developer driven by curiosity, always on the lookout for new skills to master
+- 💻 I'm driven by curiosity, always on the lookout for new projects to build
-- 📢 Looking to collaborate on new projects, specially games [Godot/Unreal]
 - 💬 Ask me about science, art, games and sci-fi
 - 🤓 Creating bookmarklets/userscripts for fun